CMC/Forecast, Inc. and CMC Crew Services, Inc. (“CMC”) is committed to respecting and protecting your privacy.

-As such, you can exercise the following rights with respect to your PII that we have: (1) access your information, (2) correct or update your information, (3) delete your information, (4) Do Not Sell directive (unnecessary because we do not ever sell applicant information), (5) receive, transfer or port your information to someone else, (6) find out who we’ve disclosed your information to, and (7) unsubscribe or opt-out.
+As such, you can exercise the following rights with respect to your personal information that we have: (1) access your information, (2) correct or update your information, (3) delete your information, (4) Do Not Sell or Share directive (unnecessary because we do not ever sell or share such information), (5) receive, transfer or port your information to someone else, (6) find out who we’ve disclosed your information to, and (7) unsubscribe or opt-out.
 To exercise any of these rights, please click here.
 However, due to the nature of some of the data (wage and employment related), there are some requests we may not be able to comply with due to our legal obligations.

 CMC is committed to protecting your data in compliance with the General Data Protection Regulations (GDPR).
 For Workers who perform services in the United States, CMC is almost always a dual or joint Controller (along with your actual employer) of your data.
 In other circumstances, we are almost always a Processor (with your employer or their agents being the Controller).
 Should you have any issues with how we handle your data, we request that you contact us first so that we can make every effort to address your concerns.
 You also have the right to lodge a complaint with a local data supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at http://ico.org.uk/concerns/ or telephone: +44303-123-1113.